Sahara Field in Kano packed for a Kano Pillars match, fans in red and yellow behind the goal

 Kano match-days are passionate but orderly, and visible security covers all gates.
 The highest-risk windows are 60 minutes before kickoff at the turnstiles and 30 minutes after full time at the exits.
 Red Cross and Kano Civil Defence run on-site medical at every Pillars match.

-• warning Do not wear away colours in the Sahara End.
+• Do not wear away colours in the Sahara End.
 Security will move you if you do.

 Stadium medical +234-8055-100-001